 Now that the internet is stocked full of information from 1000s of health professionals we can find just about anything we have questions about, we can sift through articles, reports, websites, ebooks and blogs to dig in and see what doctors, athletes, companies and nutritionists are saying about the different foods and nutrition ideas at any time.

-At times, I find it extremely helpful and at other times I find it frustrating that there is almost too much information now and every day there are new solutions, products and ideas to try.
+At times, I find it extremely helpful and at other times I find it frustrating that there is almost too much information now and every day there are new solutions, weight loss products such as Rockstar Elite’s Skinny Gal and other ideas to try.
 It’s kind of like going to a great restaurant and being extremely hungry and it’s too hard to decide what to order off the 100pg menu!